-If you know where to look, you will discover more secrets and other evidence of Queen Street’s rich history as you walk the three-kilometre up to Karangahape Road.
+If you know where to look, you will discover more secrets and other evidence of Queen Street’s rich history as you walk the three-kilometres up to Karangahape Road.
 Many of my favourite quirky Auckland fun facts are on Queen Street.

 - Britomart Transportation hub